galoryzen/AssistanceManager/README.md

 ## Features
 - Simulate the database structure of a University
 - Assistance manager for all Students and Professors
-- Record of Assistance for every class
+- Record of Attendance for every class
 - Basic CRUD features for every table of the database only accesible to the admin

 ## Preview